nvmoyar/datascience_notebooks/README.md

 * [Statistical Thinking in Python II](Statistical_Thinking_in_Python_II.ipynb) -> Inference statistics, Pearson Correlation, Hypothesis testing, Test statistics and p-values, and case study through all these.

 * [Supervised Learning with Scikit-learn](Supervised_Learning_with_scikit-learn.ipynb) -> Regression and classification problems, error functions and regularization.

+* [Introduction to Natural Language Processing with NLTK](Natural_Language_Processing_Fundamentals.ipynb) - [NLTK](https://www.nltk.org) is a leading platform for building Python programs to work with human language data.
+This notebook covers different of words tokenization.
+This notebook does not contain the 100% contents of its [analogous course](https://www.datacamp.com/courses/natural-language-processing-fundamentals-in-python)

 ## Requirements and environment